link-foundation/link-cli/README.md

 Each operations split into two parts:

 ```
-(matching / restriction pattern)
+(matching pattern)
 (substitution pattern)
 ```

-When match pattern and substitution pattern are essensially the same we get no changes (no operation), it may seem like it does not any write, but it actually does read.
+When match pattern and substitution pattern are essensially the same we get no changes (no operation), it may seem like it does not any write, but it actually does the read operation.

-For example this operation:
+For example when `--changes` option is enabled this operation:

 ```
 ((1: 1 1)) ((1: 1 1))